India

 Buddha’s Smile School

-Buddha’s Smile School is a tuition-free elementary school for 220 Dalit (untouchable caste) children in Varanasi, U.P, India.
+Buddha’s Smile School is a tuition-free elementary school for 220 Dalit (untouchable caste) children in Varanasi, U.P., India.
 They welcome students who would otherwise be unable to attend school.
 Most are from beggar or garbage-collecting families who live in humble rag and plastic shanties.
-Many of the children beg or collect garbage before and after school in order to help their families survive.
-Since many children live at a distance, BSS has two school buses which provide the children’s transportation.

-In 2016 Amistad built a daycare center for the tiny siblings of students who had been missing classes in order to care for them while their mothers worked.
-Now the older children can bring their young siblings to the care center while they can attend classes.
+In 2016 Amistad built a daycare center for the toddler siblings of students who had been missing classes in order to care for them while their mothers worked.
+Now, the older children can bring their young siblings to the care center while they attend Buddha’s Smile School.